jackgoffinet/autoencoded-vocal-analysis/docs/source/install.rst

 ################

 Like most neural network models, the VAE trains much faster on GPU than on CPU.
-Training times on GPU are about 30 minutes to a few hours, and roughly 10x slower on CPU.
+Training times on GPU are about a few minutes to an hour and roughly 10x slower on CPU.
 If you have a GPU, make sure to install PyTorch with CUDA.